ashishkumar-ds/data-science-projects/walmart-market-basket-analysis/dashboard/README.md

-# Product Performance – KPI Dashboard
+# Product Performance Tracking – KPI Dashboard

 This dashboard was created as the final delivery layer of the Walmart Market Basket Analysis project.
 It visualizes key product-level KPIs alongside supporting charts to simulate the potential impact of bundling, co-placement, and promotional strategies using historical transaction data.